What is Bacterial Endocarditis?

 - Your opinion or preference

 Bacterial endocarditis is serious.
 This infection can cause severe damage to the inner lining of the heart and to the valves.
-The infection can be treated in most cases with strong antibiotics given through an IV over the course of several weeks.
+The infection can be treated in most cases with strong antibiotics given through an IV over several weeks.
 However, heart damage may occur before the infection can be controlled.
 Consult your child's physician for more information.